 If you were roasting this whole, you’d be ready to go.
 Since we’re cutting this beauty into steaks, we’ll keep going.
 The tenderloin is distinctly tapered with a narrow side and a wide side at the other end.
-I like to cut off the wide side of the tenderloin off and use it for a lovely petite roast, perfect for two hungry people.
-You could also cut this into steaks, but for me personally this section seems to take better to roasting than grilling.
+I like to cut off the wide side of the tenderloin off and use it for a beautiful petite roast, perfect for two hungry people.
+You could also cut this into steaks, but for me personally, this section seems to take better to roasting than grilling.

 Once the mini roast is off, clean up the fat and connective tissue that remains.

 Let’s move back to the narrow end of the tenderloin and take a look.
 As you can see, it’s much too small to cut into a steak, so we’ll trim this off and reserve this tip for another use.

 Now we’ll start cutting steaks!
 I’ve found that two inches makes a very luxurious filet mignon.
 This is all personal preference.
 If you want to increase the number of servings, an inch and half filet is pretty awesome, too.
 You can eyeball this easily, but you can use a ruler if you'd like to have a point of reference.